mushir-akhtar/mushir-akhtar.github.io/_pages/research.md

 ## Methodological Contributions

-My work develops new learning frameworks and theoretical tools for improving stability, robustness, and generalization in machine learning systems.
-Key contributions include:
+My research develops new learning frameworks and theoretical tools to improve **stability, robustness, and generalization** in machine learning systems.
+Key methodological contributions include:

-- **Robust loss function design** for learning under noise, outliers, and imbalance
+- Robust loss function design for learning under noise, outliers, and class imbalance
+- Adaptive and data-driven weighting mechanisms for imbalance- and difficulty-aware learning
-- **Stable randomized neural networks** via spectral control and structured initialization
+- Stable randomized neural networks via spectral regulation and structured initialization
-- **Copula-based modeling** to capture feature dependencies in learning systems
+- Copula-based statistical modeling to capture feature dependencies in learning systems
-- **Uncertainty-aware learning frameworks** for reliable prediction
+- Uncertainty-aware learning frameworks for reliable and calibrated prediction
-- **Robust kernel and probabilistic neural models** for tabular data
+- Hierarchical probabilistic neural networks for robust and interpretable prediction

-These contributions have been validated across diverse benchmark datasets and applied learning scenarios.
+These methodological advances have been validated across diverse benchmark datasets and biomedical learning scenarios, demonstrating consistent improvements in robustness, stability, and predictive reliability.

 ---